 Relationship Expert Advises ‘Immediate Psychological Counseling’ For Rihanna & Chris Brown (PHOTOS)

 The sudden reunion between Rihanna and Chris Brown has ignited a huge controversy.
-Fans have expressed their disappointment in seeing the two partner on “Birthday Cake” and spend time together -- even though they say they are just friends.
+Fans have expressed their disappointment in seeing the two partner on “Birthday Cake” and spend time together — even though they say they are just friends.

 Celebuzz turned to relationship expert and Author of The Breakup Bible, Rachel A. Sussman, who says the reunion could be “very damaging.”

-Is this reunion healthy?
 Abuse of any kind in a relationship is extremely dangerous.
 There is often a dance between the abuser and the victim where they breakup (often violently) and then reunite.
 It’s very damaging.
 The way to break the cycle is to end the relationship and then both parties should immediately get psychological counseling.